gvenzl/dbpm/README.md

 Database Package Manager (by gvenzl - 2016)

 ## Overview
 Database Package Manager lets you create, distribute and install packages for Databases.
-The idea is to provide similar functionality to package database code just like binaries in Unix environments. dbpm is written in Java, making it easy to run it on any platform and against any database that complies with the JDBC standard.
+The idea is to provide similar functionality to package database code just like binaries in Unix environments. dbpm is written in Java, making it easy to run it on any platform and against any Database that complies with the JDBC standard.

 The dbpm package format is **NAME-MAJOR.MINOR.PATH-PLATFORM.dbpkg**